Nyanyararr kiya?

 Explanation:

-Example of using 'nyanya' to ask a question.
-It comes first in the sentence before the verb.
-The person marker for 'you' - 'arr' has been added.
+Example of using the questioning (interrogative) pronoun 'nyanya' (what, how) to ask a question.
+It comes first in the sentence before the verb 'kiya'.
+The person marker 'arr' (you) - has been transferred from the verb to the pronoun at the start of the sentence.

 Learning Focus: